Frequently Asked Questions about Internships

 Are internships paid or unpaid?

 It depends on the employer and the resources they have available.
 If you think of an internship as an applied learning experience, the pay will become less of an issue.
 Most internships require only part-time hours and employers are usually very flexible about working around a student’s class hours.
+However, the majority of internships in the Bay County area are paid an hourly wage.

 Can I apply for an internship even if I don’t have any experience?